 Is it normal for cats to hiss at kittens?

-It is fairly normal for cats to hiss when introduced to a new kitten.
+It is normal for cats to hiss when introduced to a new kitten.
 This is a very new scenario for the cat and they will feel undoubtedly a little stressed because of it.
-As long as the hissing doesn’t turn into aggressive behaviour, it should eventually stop if you’ve introduced the cat to the kitten carefully and slowly.
+As long as the hissing doesn’t turn into aggressive behavior, it should eventually stop if you’ve introduced the cat to the kitten carefully and slowly.

 Should I let my cat hiss at the new kitten?

 A few small hisses should be expected and allowed.
 However, if the hissing becomes very prolonged and starts looking like it’s turning into aggressive behavior, give your cat a break and separate them from the kitten for a while.

 Mother cats may hiss at their kittens when they’re really young if they stray outside the nest she’s created for them.
 She won’t want them putting themselves in potential danger as prey where she can’t save them from a predator, especially if she’s leaving them to go eat.

 How long does it take for a cat to stop hissing at kittens?

 As long as you’ve been careful and thoughtful when introducing your cat to a kitten, they should stop hissing at them usually after no more than three weeks.
 Once you’ve not noticed your cat hiss at the kitten for a full week, you should be in the clear and you can let them socialize with each other freely with less supervision.